 The Company lends primarily to borrowers involved in the lodging industry.
 The majority of the Company's loans in the lodging industry are to owner-operated facilities generally under national hotel or motel franchises.
-As of December 31, 1995, 96% of the Company's loan portfolio consisted of loans for the acquisition and construction of hotels, and Days Inn, Holiday Inn and Best Western franchisees accounted for 21.7%, 17.7% and 10.1%, respectively, of the Company's outstanding loan portfolio.
+As of March 31, 1996, (i) 96% of the Company's loan portfolio consisted of loans for the acquisition, renovation and construction of hotels, and (ii) Days Inn and Holiday Inn franchisees accounted for 20.3% and 18.5%, respectively, of the Company's outstanding loan portfolio.
 Management believes that borrowers in the hotel and motel franchise industry are underserved by traditional lending sources.
-In addition, the Company believes that loans to such lodging franchisees generally represent better credit risks than loans to other types of hotel and motel businesses because such businesses (i) employ proven business concepts, (ii) have consistent product quality, (iii) are screened and monitored by franchisors and (iv) generally have a higher rate of success as compared to other independent businesses.
+Based on statistics prepared by the Small Business Administration (the "SBA"), SBA loans to the lodging industry had lower delinquencies and charge-offs as compared to the average of all SBA loans for the ten year period ended December 31, 1994.
+In addition, based on its lending history and the lending history of PMC Capital, Inc., the Company believes that loans to such lodging franchisees generally represent better credit risks than loans to other types of hotel and motel businesses because such businesses (i) employ proven business concepts, (ii) have consistent product quality, (iii) are screened and monitored by franchisors, and (iv) generally have a higher rate of success as compared to other independent lodging businesses.

-From commencement of operations through December 31, 1995, the Company originated or purchased 72 loans in an aggregate principal amount funded of approximately \$70 million.
-At December 31, 1995, all loans were paying as agreed, and the Company had experienced no loan losses and no charge-offs.
+From commencement of operations through March 31, 1996, the Company originated or purchased 76 loans in an aggregate principal amount funded of approximately \$75 million.
+At March 31, 1996, all loans were paying as agreed, and the Company had experienced no loan losses and no charge-offs.
 There can be no assurance, however, that the Company will not experience loan losses and charge-offs in the future.
-The loan amounts generally do not exceed the lesser of 70% of the fair value or cost of the real estate collateral.
+The loan amounts generally do not exceed the lesser of 70% of the fair value or cost of the collateral.

 The investments of the Company are managed by PMC Advisers, Inc. (the "Investment Manager" or "PMC Advisers"), a wholly-owned subsidiary of PMC Capital, Inc. (together with its subsidiaries, "PMC Capital").
-The Company is an affiliate of PMC Capital, which primarily engages in the business of originating loans to small businesses under loan guarantee and funding programs sponsored by the Small Business Administration ("SBA").
+The Company is an affiliate of PMC Capital, which primarily engages in the business of originating loans to small businesses under loan guarantee and funding programs sponsored by the SBA.
 The predecessor to PMC Capital, Inc. was incorporated in 1979, and the common stock of PMC Capital, Inc. is currently traded on the American Stock Exchange.